Elsapro/wikijs/employment/interview-questions.md

 * What interferes with your management effectiveness?
 * How would your boss describe your standards of performance?
 * Describe your standards of performance.
-* How would your subordinates decibe your experience in delegation?
+* How would your subordinates describe your experience in delegation?
 * Explain your role as team leader, team member, and team player.
 * What aspects of your last job did you consider most crucial?
 * What extracurricular activities were you involved in during college?